Skip to content

 Carl Ehrett

-Carl Ehrett is a research associate and co-lead of the Watt AI program in the Watt Family Innovation Center.
+Carl Ehrett is the Director of Applied Machine Learnin, Research Computing and Data.
 He facilitates research activities applying artificial intelligence and machine learning techniques, and works with students and faculty to foster interdisciplinary collaboration growing the AI and analytics community within Clemson.
 Carl received an M.A. in philosophy from the University of Kentucky with emphasis on cognitive science, a Ph.D. in analytic philosophy from Northwestern University, and an M.S. and Ph.D. in Mathematical and Statistical Sciences from Clemson University.

 • Students